IP & University-Industry Collaboration

 The first phase of IP management involves the Office of Technology Transfer conducting intake of newly discovered inventions (which are reported to our office by the faculty inventors themselves), analyzing them, and coordinating with outside patent counsel to pursue patent protection on behalf of Syracuse University.

 Wish to learn about Syracuse University technologies that are protected via issued patents or patent applications?
-Some technologies are featured on the online IP portals Flintbox and i-Bridge.
+Some technologies are featured on the online IP portal Flintbox.

 Intellectual Property Licenses for Non-commercial Uses